mono/CppSharp/README.md

 CppSharp is a collection of libraries for working with C++ code from .NET.

+### Generator

+Generates .NET bindings that wrap C/C++ code allowing interoperability with managed languages.
+This is useful if you want to consume an existing native library in your managed code or add scripting support to a native codebase.

+ * Multiple backends: C++/CLI and C# P/Invoke
+ * Multiple ABIs: Itanium (GCC, Clang), MS and MinGW
+ * Virtual table overriding support
+ * Multiple inheritance support
+ * Easily extensible semantics via user passes
+ * Work-in-progress support for STL
+ * Strongly-typed customization APIs and type maps

 ### AST

 Mirrors the Clang's C++ AST and type system classes in C# APIs.